 Families are invited to learn more about the Day of the Dead holiday, explore the altars, decorate sugar skulls, have your face painted and do a craft.
-Local author and altar creator Roberta King will read from her book He Plays a Harp and discuss her altar she created honoring her son, the subject of her book.
-Light refreshments will be served.
+The day will include bilingual story times, live music, food from El Granjero and Pan de Muerto provided by Panaderia Margo.

 Día de Los Muertos is funded by the Grand Rapids Library Foundation.
 Consider a donation today.